 Choose Yes, when the prompt appears, for the Xbox to set up the USB drive for use.

 Once it’s done, you’ll end up at the Storage Settings again, where you need to choose either a hard drive or memory unit depending on what your Xbox is using.

-Select it and then any other games, choose Copy, select your USB flash drive and paste it there.
+Select it along with any other games, choose Copy, select your USB flash drive, and paste it there.

 Now, plug in your USB storage device that you plan on using for the back up into one of the PS4’s USB ports.